 Connect Marriage

-Beth Braverman | October 28, 2019
+Beth Braverman | June 16, 2024

 Let’s take a moment to extrapolate on the word “plan.”
 Going through a divorce is like driving cross country.
 You can have a plan for the route you’re going to take.
 But then you’ll face traffic jams, roads that are closed, accidents that are unexpected and you have to tweak.
 That’s to be expected.
+And for the stay-at-home mom, this journey is often even more challenging as we deal with how to move on and reinvent ourselves once the divorce papers are signed.

-“You might feel like you had made an agreement with your husband that he was going to work and earn, and you were going to stay home and take care of the kids, and now the rug has been yanked out from under you,” says Emma Johnson, founder of WealthSingleMommy.com.
+“You might feel like you had made an agreement with your husband that he was going to work and earn, and you were going to stay home and take care of the kids, and now the rug has been yanked out from under you,” says Emma Johnson, founder of WealthySingleMommy.com.
 “It’s a very emotionally wrought time.”

 Think carefully about your housing

-While holding onto the family home may have been important to you emotionally during the divorce, it’s important to take a look at the actual costs of that home now that you’re fully responsible for it.
+While holding onto the family home may have been important to you emotionally during the divorce, it’s critical to take a look at the actual costs of that home now that you’re fully responsible for it.

 Run the numbers carefully to see what type of an impact downsizing to a more affordable home could have on your finances.
 That means taking a look at the cost of the mortgage itself, plus taxes and insurance and all of the monthly bills related to the cost of the house including utilities, HOA and upkeep.